Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 6. Contact

 ## 1. Installation
 The software environment used by this program is Python version 2.7 with the following modules:  tkinter.py, serverscsv.py, time.py, datetime.py, googleapiclient.discovery.py, ast.py, numpy.py, pandas.py, sys.py, and dateutil.py.
 The program uses Google CSE API client, which requires internet access for use.
 The user must also create an account with Google CSE API client to obtain an API key and must also set up their custom search engine (see https://developers.google.com/custom-search/docs/overview for more information).
+Information about installing this API is found here: https://developers.google.com/api-client-library/python/start/installation.

 ## 2. Usage